Client-side Templates for Server-Side API Campaigns

 While working with server-side API, you control the rendering and front end of your campaigns.
 Usually, the frontend code is managed within your app.
 However, changes in code require a full deployment of your app, something that is not needed when using client-side campaigns.

-With Dynamic Yield's Experience API, you can use a server-side API but still manage client-side code in Dynamic Yield.
+With Dynamic Yield Experience APIs, you can use a server-side API but still manage client-side code in Experience OS.
 This enables you to make changes without full deployment and leverage predefined code from the Dynamic Yield template library.

 A short overview of the process